aynaval/Hotel-booking-analysis_EDA/README.md

 >Reservation last status, assuming one of three categories: Canceled – booking was canceled by the customer; Check-Out – customer has checked in but already departed; No-Show – customer did not check-in and did inform the hotel of the reason why

 31. reservation_status_date
 >Date at which the last status was set.
-This variable can be used in conjunction with the ReservationStatus to understand when was the
+This variable can be used in conjunction with the ReservationStatus to understand when was the booking canceled or when did the customer checked-out of the hotel.